 “Quite dreadful.
 No one liked desk duty.
 It often seemed half their job was paperwork as it was.
 Who joined the Ministry for the thrill of filling out endless reports, in triplicate no less?
-Then again, he thought dismally, neither did they expect to spend their days haggling with government bureaucrats over haunted tram cars.”
+Then again, he thought dismally, neither did they expect to spend their days haggling with government bureaucrats over haunted tram”―

-“The Haunting of Tram Car 015 returns to the alternate Cairo of Clark’s short fiction, where humans live and work alongside otherworldly” beings; the Ministry of Alchemy, Enchantments and Supernatural Entities handles the issues that can arise between the magical and the mundane.
+The Haunting of Tram Car 015 returns to the alternate Cairo of Clark’s short fiction, where humans live and work alongside otherworldly beings; the Ministry of Alchemy, Enchantments and Supernatural Entities handles the issues that can arise between the magical and the mundane.
 Senior Agent Hamed al-Nasr shows his new partner Agent Onsi the ropes of investigation when they are called to subdue a dangerous, possessed tram car.
 What starts off as a simple matter of exorcism, however, becomes more complicated as the origins of the demon inside are revealed.

-This story takes place in an alternative history of Egypt after the Britsh rule was overthrown in 1879.
+The Haunting of Tram Car 015 is a story that takes place in an alternative history of Egypt after the British rule was overthrown in 1879.
 Now, the year is 1912.
 Cairo is written as a mix of history, culture, steampunk, and magic.
 Djinns walk the world freely, ghosts haunt, and magic makes the world flow.
 This story stars a collection of characters, namely agents Hamed Nasr and Onsi Youssef.
-They represent the interests of the Ministry of Alchemy, Enchantments, and Supernatural Entities.
-They get called in to investigate a tram car, part of the transportation system in Cairo, that seems to be haunted.
+They represent the interests of the Ministry of Alchemy, Enchantments, and Supernatural Entities and are called in to investigate a tram car, part of the transportation system in Cairo, that seems to be haunted.

 Nothing is as it seems, but they are tasked to fix the situation as speedily as possible.